Republic of Ireland soccer manager Jack Charlton found himself banned from the sidelines by FIFA at the 1994 World Cup.

 During the Mexico match, Charlton and player John Aldridge had been in a dispute with a FIFA official, who caused a delay when Charlton was trying to send Aldridge onto the pitch as a substitute for Tommy Coyne.
 The ban meant that the Irish team would not have their manager at the sidelines during their crucial match against Norway, which would determine whether or not they would proceed to the next round of the competition.

-Jack Charlton (centre, with pint) at the World Cup draw in 1993.
+Jack Charlton (with a pint) at the World Cup draw in 1993.